 Matt Mattus from ‘Ehow Home‘ shows us how to make an herb topiary from cuttings.
 Yep, herb topiaries can be used out in the garden or brought indoors.
 They can be grown from rooted cuttings or even easier, store bought plants.
 And yep, you can still cook with them!
 Follow his tutorial to grow these gorgeous little standards.

 Ok, now for a little inspiration.
 Think topiary is just for a traditional garden?
 Here is a great photo from ‘Evergreen Direct‘ that shows that they can be very contemporary too.
 Ok, full disclosure, these are artificial plants.
-But the idea remains the same!
+Either way, the idea remains the same!

-Last, we just couldn’t resist this cute little elephant topiary.
+Finally, we just couldn’t resist this cute little elephant topiary.
 We have no idea where it’s from, so if anyone knows the correct source, please email us!
 We Googled “animal topiary frames” and found some cool possibilities out there!
-Let’s trim us a topiary!
+Let’s make a topiary!